amirhosein1324/Steam-Discount-Scraper-Bot/README.md

 - Provides a Telegram bot with:
   - a button to get discounted Steam games from the database.
   - a `/more` command to load the next 50 games til the end.
+  - price section that gives discounted price to user

 ---